Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 We focus our study first on \emph{simple} cubic planar graphs; accordingly the cubic networks are also simple (extension of the arguments to multigraphs will be given in Section~\ref{sec:mul}).
 In the network-decomposition, this yields the constraint that loops (when dealing with an \netl at the current node) are to be substituted by non-trivial non-\netls, whereas when substituting in the double-edge network (when dealing with a \netm at the current node), at least one of the two edges is to be substituted by a non-trivial network.
 On the decomposition-tree for unrooted graphs, being simple is equivalent to the fact that every leaf has label \labt, every \nodel of degree $2$ has exactly one neighbor of \typel, and every \nodem has degree in $\{2,3\}$; for networks the same constraints hold at non-root nodes, while the root node is allowed to be a leaf (i.e., to have arity $1$) of \typel or \typem.

-We define families $\kF=\cup_n\kF_n$ of cubic simple networks (with $n$ the size-parameter), where $\kF$ is replaced by $\kL, \kS, \kP, \kH$ according to the type; we also define $\kD$ as the family of all simple cubic networks and $\kK$ as the family of polyhedral networks.
+{h@\textbf{cubic networks}!simple@families of cubic networks (g.f. in straight capital), either simple or multigraph!LSPH@\ttt{$\kL, \kS, \kP, \kH$}{per type}} {h@\textbf{cubic networks}!simple@families of cubic networks (g.f. in straight capital), either simple or multigraph!all@\ttt{$\kD$}{all}} {h@\textbf{cubic networks}!simple@families of cubic networks (g.f. in straight capital), either simple or multigraph!K@\ttt{$\kK$}{polyhedral, obtained from 3-connected cubic planar graphs}} We define families $\kF=\cup_n\kF_n$ of cubic simple networks (with $n$ the size-parameter), where $\kF$ is replaced by $\kL, \kS, \kP, \kH$ according to the type; we also define $\kD$ as the family of all simple cubic networks and $\kK$ as the family of polyhedral networks.
 Each of these families is vertex-labeled, in the sense that the $2n$ non-pole vertices have distinct labels in $[1..2n]$ (on the other hand the two poles are unlabeled).
 We denote by $F(z)=\sum_n\frac1{(2n)!}|\kF_n|z^n$ the associated generating function, replacing $F$ by the corresponding letter for each family.

 We can express $K$ in the following way.
-Let $\kT_n$ be the set of rooted simple planar triangulations with $n+2$ (unlabeled) vertices (and $2n$ faces), and $T(x)=\sum_{n\geq 2}|\kT_n|x^n$ the corresponding ordinary generating function, which is known~\cite{tutte1962census} to have the following exact expression:
+Let $\kT_n$ be the set of rooted simple planar triangulations with $n+2$ (unlabeled) vertices (and $2n$ faces), and $T(x)=\sum_{n\geq 2}|\kT_n|x^n$ the corresponding ordinary generating function, which is known~\cite{tutte1962census} to have the following exact expression: {t@\textbf{rooted simple planar triangulations}!set@\ttt{$\kT_n$}{with $n+2$ vertices and $2n$ faces}}

 where $\xi$ is the unique formal power series in $x$ with constant term equal to 0 and defined by $x=\xi(1-\xi)^3$.

 By duality, \emph{simple} planar triangulations correspond to \emph{3-connected} cubic planar maps.
 Thus, applying Whitney's theorem and taking vertex-labeling into account, we have $(2n)!|\kT_n|=2|\kK_n|$, hence $K(x)=T(x)/2$.